dasarpai/old.dasarpai.github.io/_draft/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 # Statistics Interview Question for Data Scientist

+> In this question-answer article, I will try that the start of every answer from example rather than theory (some unavoidable variation may be possible).
+I firmly believe if examples are clear, human mind is smart enough in generlization and creating theories.

+# What is random variable?
+- If you through a dice then outcome can be any number 1 to 6.
+- If you check job applicant's age then age can be any number from 18 to 60.
+- If you see traffic movement on a four way cross junction it can be left, right, straight or u-turn.
+So variable dice-outcome, applicant-job, traffic-turn-direction can can be any random value between the range or options available.
+Therefore they are random variable.
+In database language every table's column is random variable.
+In statistics this is referred as random variable.

+# What are different types of random variables?
+A random variable can take any value from the given fix number of options.
+For example applicant_education applicant_gender, applicant_city, dice_outcome can have fixed number of outcome.
+This kind of variable is called catgorical variable.
+Further, there are two types of categorical variable.
+Applicant_education can be Higher_Secondry, Graduate, Master, Phd.
+But this random variable has an order from low to high therefore it is called ordinal categorical variable or ordinal variable.
+Applicant_city or color of the side of dice does not any order therefore they are called nominal categorical variable or nominal variable.

+In this dataset what can be the value of applicant_age or salary?
+Like earlier, it is not selected from a fixed number of options available.
+Not only that it can be decimal also.
+Therefore such kind of random variable is called numeric random variable or numbeic variable.

+# What is success probability?
+Let's assume your job_applicant dataset can have applicant only from 6 cities (Mumbai, Delhi, Bangalore, Chennai, Hyderabad, Kolkota).
+In this dataset you have 10,000 applicant's information.
+Now if you interested in only those employees who are from Mumbai.
+Then you can ask question, What is the probability that a given employee is from Mumbai?
+In the experiment, if you pickup record number 1008 and this candidate is from Mumbai then you call the event is successful.
+If candidate is from any other city then you call event is fail.
+Your write it as $$ Pr(Applicant_city=Mumbai) $$.

+If this dataset has 2000 candidates from Mumbai then a random selected candidate will be from Mumbai, what is the probablity?
+2,000/10,000 = .20 or 20% so $$Pr(Applicant_City=Mumbai)=.20$$ is success probablity.

+Success probability is little tricky in the case of numeric variable.
+Because if you want to check the probablity of person whose age is 35 years, 3 months, 10 day, 6 hours then question is valid but answer is Probability of success of this event is zero.
+You pickup any number answer is going to be like that.
+For example when you say age is 30 years, it means 30 years, 0 month, 0 days, 0 hours.
+Therefore with numeric probalbity you either use >= or <=.
+It means you can ask a question Probability of Age of the candidate <=30, or >=30. or >=30 but <=35 years.

+In your dataset if you have 3000 people who are less then 30 years then Pr(Applicant_Age<=30) = .30 or 30%.
+If your dataset has 5000 people less then 35 years then Pr(Applicant_Age<=35) = .50 or 50%.
+Now you can say Pr(Applicant_age>=30 and <=35) = .50 - .30 = .20 or 20%.

+This all is done by exploring another concept called probability density.

+# What is probability density?
+Let's assume your dataset has 10,000 applicant and their age is between 18 to 60 years.
+You can plot a histogram and this histogram represents the distribution of age of the applicants.
+The entire area of this histogram is referred as 1, in our case 10000 people's age is represented by this area and it is 1.
+This is the maximum density of this curve.
+X axis of this curve will have age and y axis will have number of people.

+# Explain dependent variables and independent variable.
+In regression of classification problem we want to predict or forecast something.
+It may be house-price, cost-of-project, time-to-complete-project, salary-of-new-hired, promotion of employee, churn-of-a-customer etc. These are called dependent variable.
+But to predict these we need the help of some other variables, on which the value of these dependent variable depends.
+Like house-price can be predicted from area of house, cost-of-project can predicted from cost of the materials used etc. These predictors are called independent variables.
+If there is only one predictor then we need simple linear regression.
+But in real business or personal life you need more than one predictors, in that situation multi-linear regression is needed to predict.

 ## What is R-Square formula?
 R-Square or $R^2$ is also called coefficient of determination.
 It is used to evaluate the performance of regression model. $R^2$ value can be any number between 0 and 1 including 0 and 1.
 If $R^2$ of a model is .80 then it means this model explain 80% variation between actual and predicted values but 20% variation cannot be explained.
 Higher the $R^2$ value means more variation can be explained by the model and better the model is.